- applied for by an individual researcher

-See the Academy’s rating scale and the review questions that will be used in the review: review form.
-The Academy’s review forms are only available in English.
+Read the rating scale and the review questions that will be used in the review: review form.
+Our review forms are only available in English.

-The Academy’s research councils will make the decisions on the Fellowship candidates in early 2023.
+The Subcommittee for Mobility Funding will decide the Fellowship candidates in early 2024.

-As an applicant, you will receive an automatic email message after the decision has been made.
+You will receive an email notification after the funding decision has been made.
 After receiving the email, you can log in to the online services with your user ID to view the decision and its justifications.
 There you can also read the review report on your application.

 How to receive the funding

 If you have been selected as the Fellowship candidate, we will contact you personally and ask you to update your application on the new JSPS form (FY2024), which will only be available in English after our call deadline.
 We will send your application to Japan, where it will take about three months to process.

 For technical reasons, a small funding decision has been made for your application, usually amounting to one (1) euro.
 The sum is not intended to be withdrawn.

 If you have also applied for a travel grant to family members, it will be regarded as having been received when you send a request for payment (PDF) to us.

 - Ulla Ellmén, Science Adviser (Japan), tel. +358 295 335 011

 - Siru Oksa, Senior Science Adviser, tel. +358 295 335 125